Nebulaevo/Paon/documentation/references/site-files.md

 File defining all the Router settings.\
 (imported in `app.tsx` file to setup the router component.)

-see [Router documentation](/documentation/ressources/routing.md) for more details.
+ℹ️ See [Router documentation](/documentation/ressources/routing.md) for more details.

 ### pages